locationtech/geogig/doc/manual/source/data/diffs.rst

 	parktype: [MISSING] -> "Park"

-If the terminal suports ANSI escape codes, that line will be shown in green.
+If the terminal supports ANSI escape codes, that line will be shown in green.

 In the case of fields containing geometries, a structured list of all coordinates defining the geometry are shown.
 Coordinates added are shown between brackets, while removed coordinates are shown between square brackets.
 In ANSI-supporting terminals, removals are shown in red and additions are shown in green.